Abigail Hall

-Abigail Hall is a cocktail bar in Portland, Oregon.
+Abigail Hall is a cocktail bar in Portland, Oregon, United States.

 Description

-Abigail Hall is a cocktail bar in the Woodlark Hotel, named after Abigail Scott Duniway.
+Abigail Hall is a cocktail bar in downtown Portland's Woodlark Hotel, named after Abigail Scott Duniway.
 Brooke Jackson-Glidden of Eater Portland said the bar "pairs its floral walls and pink accents with distinguished-looking armchairs and leather booths, covering its counters and mantle with candles.
 Even with a somewhat-vintage look, Abigail Hall is usually buzzing, with its guests pouring refills of martinis between handfuls of fries."
 The bar hosts high tea.
 According to Benjamin Tepler of Portland Monthly, the 35-seat bar's "nine-item menu feels more like the 1950s than the early 1900s, with farm vegetable crudité dipped in green goddess ranch, shrimp cocktails with fresh horseradish, and Waldorf salad with walnuts, apples, blue cheese, and chicories.
 Yes, there is fried chicken ... in chicken finger form with jalapeno ranch and hot honey mustard."

 History

 Jennifer Quist, Daniel Osborne, and Doug Adams opened the bar in late 2018.